Arts

 Music Composition

-Music Intensive
+Music Foundations

-Music Theory 2
+Music Theory

-Painting 1
+Painting

 This course will focus on developing the expressive and structural elements of painting.
 Students come to understand and control color through the expressive application of acrylic, oil, and watercolor paint.
 Subjects include the figure, head, still life, landscape, and interior, as well as invented sources and images of personal significance to each student.
 The works of acknowledged masters and other relevant precedents are studied, both in reproduction and in a visit to a major museum collection.
 In frequent class discussions, students share experiences, identify successful elements of design, composition, materials and color, and provide mutual encouragement.
 Participants create a cohesive body of work related to a specific theme.
-Prerequisite: Drawing I.
+Prerequisite: Drawing.

 Photography

-.5 Credit
+0.5 Credit

 Through shooting with traditional film cameras, and learning how to develop and print in a darkroom, students in our photography class learn the basic science of the photographic process and discover the power of the single black and white photographic image.
 Our class explores photography as a visual language and the use of design elements such as line, light, and motion to build strong compositions.
 Students delve into a variety of photographic genres throughout the class including portraiture, narratives, experimental and alternative darkroom techniques.
 Journals and critiques help students develop language and the ability to assess both their own work and that of others.
 Cameras are available for students to borrow and supplies are purchased through the school store.

-Printmaking 1
+Printmaking

 This course will guide the creation of interpretative and expressive artwork in intaglio (etching, drypoint, and aquatint) and relief (linoleum cut and letterpress) and will assist in the discovery and exploration of themes and images of personal significance.
 We will study the work of notable printmakers through actual prints and reproductions of their work.
 The class will engage in frequent discussions about the work of all participants (critiques), with an aim to sharing experiences, defining successful elements of each print, reviewing technical approaches, and encouraging individual efforts.
-Prerequisite Drawing 1 or permission of instructor.
+Prerequisite: Drawing or permission of instructor.

 Recording and Production

-Sculpture 1
+Sculpture

-.5 Credit
+0.5 Credit

 This course guides students in exploring the skills and techniques of sculpture using various materials and approaches.
 Students will learn the processes of modeling, carving, and welding using clay, wax, plaster, wood, stone, and metal.
 Drawings and three-dimensional models will be used to create designs for sculpture.
 Students will be expected to complete sculptures in various media.
 Understanding the history and integrity of the material is emphasized as students create their work.
 Realism, abstraction, and symbolism are explored as ways of translating ideas into sculptural form.
 Reading and written work, presentations, discussions, field trips, and critiques integrate the work of other sculptors with the students’ studio work.
-Prerequisite: none.
+No prerequisite.

 Studio Art Intensive

-.5 Credit
+0.5 Credit

 The Studio Art Intensive is an advanced art course designed for highly motivated and independent art students to explore their creative voice and artistic concepts deeply through various approaches and media.
 The course will explore the intersection between idea and meaning, concept, context and form.
 Throughout this course, students will engage in studio-based projects encouraging experimentation with diverse artistic forms, materials, and techniques.
 From traditional mediums such as painting, drawing, and sculpture to contemporary and multimedia approaches, participants can push the boundaries of their artistic expression and build a cohesive body of work.
 In addition to independently designed projects, students will be introduced to historical and contemporary artists.
 Emphasis will be placed on critical analysis as students study and evaluate the work of other artists, learning to contextualize their practice within broader artistic traditions.
 Students will maintain a process journal, providing a space for thoughtful exploration, experimentation, and self-discovery.
 Process and critical investigation will be as important as the final works created.
 A component of this class is the continuous communication and collaboration with others in the class, regardless of medium.
 This course will allow Juniors and Seniors to work on their portfolio pieces.